minimice/tic-tac-toe-console/README.md

 # tic-tac-toe-console
-Tic tac toe console edition
+Tic tac toe console edition.
+Created in one evening of programming.